Five-Prayers/five-prayers-android/README.md

 * Reminders before each prayer
 * Reminder for Duha prayer
 * Switches Adhan to Silent by pressing down volume button
-* Automatically mute the phone after Adhan call
+* Automatically turn the phone to 'no disturb' mode after Adhan
 * Month Prayer times table
 * Qibla direction compass from [Android Qibla Direction](https://github.com/hassaanjamil/hj-android-lib-qibla-direction)
 * Quran (Please consider this open-source project if your are looking for more features [Quran Android](https://github.com/quran/quran_android))
+* Daily Ayah notification
 * 99 Names of God
-* Home Screen Widget
+* Multiple Home Screen Widgets
+* Weather information in Clock Widget (Go to OpenWeatherMap and sign up for free.
+It may take a while before the API-Key is activated!)
 * Dark Themes

 ## Translating